YosaiProject/yosai/doc/docs/authentication.md

 MFA because it requires something the user **has** -- a bank card -- *and* it requires something the user **knows** -- a PIN code.

-The use of a username/password to login is considered single-factor authentication because it only involves something the user *knows*.

-Yosai is designed to accommodate multi-factor authentication methods.
-Be that as it may, no concrete MFA implementation is provided within the core library because the MFA chosen is discretionary and largely subject to change among projects.
-Instead, the Yosai community is encouraged to share extensions to enable MFA.

-However, although no multi-factor solution is provided, a single-factor, password-based authentication is provided in yosai.core because it remains the most widely used form of authentication.
-You could see an example of it in the logging-in documentation above.

 ## Two-Factor Authentication

-As discussed earlier, a system may feature several factors of authentication.
-One popular form of Two-Factor Authentication (2FA) consists of a username/password authentication followed by a one-time password authentication.
-In this approach, a password represents something (a secret) that a person *knows* and a one-time password is a token generated from a private key that is stored in a secure environment, representing something that the user *has*.

-### The One-time Password Authentication Process

-A client generates an OTP token and sends it to a server during OTP authentication.
-An OTP token is produced by a hashing algorithm (sha1) that uses as its inputs a secret key that is unique to a user and an incrementing value (a counter).

-The server obtains from storage an encrypted version of the user's secret key and decrypts the key.

-The server generates its own one-time password token with the decrypted key.

-The server verifies that the server-side generated token matches the token provided by the client.

-### Two Steps , Two Factors

-OTP based 2FA features two discrete steps:
+Yosai features native support for Time-based One Time Passwords (TOTP), the prevailing standard for one-time password authentication.

+Authenticating a user configured for TOTP authentication involves two steps:
     Step 1:  Username / Password Authentication
     Step 2:  One-time Password Authentication

+This is considered two-factor authentication because a password represents something that a person *knows* and a one-time password represents something that the user *has* -- a token generated from a key stored in a secure environment.

-Often, service providers offer two-factor authentication as an optional additional layer of security.
-Rather than force users into a slightly more inconvenient, yet more secure method of authentication, service providers leave users to make an uninformed decision as to whether to use 2FA.
-Yosai follows this tradition.
+Often, service providers offer two-factor authentication like TOTP as an optional feature rather than force it upon every user.
+Yosai follows this approach.

-A system that accommodates optional 2FA must support two modes of authentication, per user:
+Yosai provides *optional 2FA* by supporting two methods of authentication:
     1) Single factor:  username/password
     2) Two-factor:
         I) username/password
-        II) A two-factor authentication mechanism (OTP)
+        II) A two-factor authentication mechanism (TOTP)

+### The One-time Password Authentication Process in Yosai

-In either mode of authentication, a system requires that a user first authenticate itself using a username and password combination.
-As to how the system reacts to a successful username/password authentication depends on whether the user requires two-factor authentication:
+Authentication always begins with a user first authenticating itself using a username and password combination.
+As to how Yosai responds to a successful username/password authentication depends on whether the user is configured for two-factor authentication.

+#### Scenario 1:  Single-Factor Authentication

-    1) Single-step:  If successful, Yosai returns control to the caller
+If a user is configured for single-factor authentication and username/password is verified, Yosai returns control to the calling application.

-    2) Multi-step:
-        1) save user state to session
+#### Scenario 2:  Two-Factor Authentication

+If a user is configured for two-factor authentication and username/password is verified, Yosai signals to the calling application to collect 2FA information from its client by raising an AdditionalAuthenticationRequired exception.
+Furthermore, Yosai will dispatch an "MFAChallenger", if one is configured, to send information to the client.
+One such implementation of an MFAChallenger would be an SMS gateway that messages a client.

+#### Two-Factor Authentication Sequence

+1. A client authenticates itself using a username and password.

-            - the user is not yet considered authenticated
-        2) signal to the caller to collect 2FA information from client, raising an AdditionalAuthenticationRequired exception and calling an "MFAChallenger", if one is configured
+2. Yosai determines whether the user's account is configured for two-factor authentication.
+If the user successfully authenticates step 1 and is configured for 2FA, Yosai will signal to its caller to collect 2FA information from client by raising an AdditionalAuthenticationRequired exception.
+Further, if a *MFAChallenger* is configured, it is dispatched to coordinate OTP token generation for the client.

-        3) client requests 2FA information from the user

-        4) The next request from client must contain 2FA information.
-If the request doesn't contain 2FA information but rather post-authentication request, an AdditionalAuthenticationRequiredException is re-raised and client is expected to re-iterate its 2FA information request to the client
-        5) If the next request contains the required 2FA token, the token is passed to Yosai and OTP authentication is performed.
-        6) If second-factory authentication is successful, Yosai returns control to the caller.
-If failed, an IncorrectCredentialsException is raised.
+3. A client obtains a 6-digit OTP token and sends it to the server during OTP authentication.
+An OTP token is produced by a hashing algorithm (sha1) that uses as its inputs a secret key that is unique to a user and an incrementing value (a counter).

+4. Yosai obtains from a persisted datastore an encrypted version of the user's secret key and decrypts it.

+5. Yosai generates its own one-time password token with the decrypted key.

+6. Yosai verifies that the server-side generated token matches the token provided by the client.

+7. If the client and server tokens don't match, Yosai raises an IncorrectCredentialsException to signal that authentication has failed due to an incorrect token provided by the user.
+If tokens match, control is returned to the application calling Yosai.

 ## Account Locking

-After the maximum allowable authentication attempts is breached, an account is locked and cannot be authenticated without first being released.
-This is known as account regulation.
+Yosai allows developers to regulate account authentication for any particular user account by defining a number of maximum allowable authentication attempts.
+If a developer defines within yosai's authentication settings an **account_lock_threshold**, account locking is enabled, using **account_lock_threshold** as the limit.

+Assuming account locking is enabled, the moment that the number of failed authentication attempts exceeds the maximum-allowable threshold, Yosai will lock the account, prohibiting subsequent authentication regardless of whether credentials match.

 An AccountStoreRealm obtains an account from storage.
 Prior to authenticating an account, the realm determines whether account regulation is enabled in Yosai settings.
-If account regulation is enabled, the account's access_locked_dt attribute is evaluated to determine whether an account is locked (and if so, when was it).
+If account regulation is enabled, the account's locked attribute is evaluated to determine whether an account is locked (and if so, when).

 If the account is locked:
 A LockedAccountException is raised, including a tuple containing the timestamp of